Refund Transfers Simplified

 Taxpayer receives the remainder of their refund via check or direct deposit.

-As you can see, the process is very simple and straightforward.
-Most importantly, it makes your office more attractive to taxpayers because you're providing an option they absolutely need.
+As you can see, the refund transfer process is very simple and straightforward.
+Most importantly, it makes your tax business more attractive to taxpayers because you're providing refund transfers, an option they absolutely need.

 If a customer walks in, but you deny service because they can’t pay up front, knowing very well they don’t need too, did you add value?
 If your customer pays you up front, but it prevents her from paying a car bill, did you add value?